UMD-CS-STICs/389Cfall18/README.md

-For any questions or concerns about the course, please contact Cameron Payton (cpayton@umd.edu) and/or John Kos (email).
+For any questions or concerns about the course, please contact Cameron Payton (cpayton@umd.edu) and/or John Kos (jkos@terpmail.umd.edu).

 # CMSC389C: Bitcoin and Other Cryptocurrencies
 ## Prerequisites: C- or better in CMSC250 and CMSC216